iPzard/electron-react-python-template/README.md

 ## ⚙️ Config

-See `./src/utils/requests.js` for pre-made React request functions.
-You can use these to invoke your Python scripts in the `app.py` file.
+You **must** build Python and React using the scripts below before starting Electron.
+See `./src/utils/requests.js` and `app.py` for pre-made REST call examples.

 **Electron:** Electron's `main.js`, `preload.js`, and `renderer.js` files can be found in the project's root directory.

 **React:** React files can be found in the `./src/` folder, the custom toolbar is in `./src/components/toolbar`.

 **Python:** Python scripts can be created in the `./app.py` file and used on events via [REST](https://developer.mozilla.org/en-US/docs/Glossary/REST) calls.
-This is converted into an executable `app.exe` so the end-user doesn't need Python installed.

 <br>